zsofiasomlai/pbx-group-security/content/challenges/tech-leader.md

 ---
-Title: All roles - Inspirational tech leader
+Title: All roles - Inspirational Tech Leader
 Date : 2017-12-29
 ---
 Describe three inspirational tech leaders who you'd like to work for.
 They must be alive today.